 Our pediatric therapy team is involved in providing several specialty clinics throughout the year.

 Autism Diagnostic Clinics provide access to a multi-disciplined autism screening for parents of children from 1-12 years of age at no cost.
 For details or to set up an appointment for your child, contact Tiffani at 701.780.2481.

 Myelodysplasia Clinics are held quarterly and provide screening and services for children with Myelomeningocele.
 It is sponsored by a grant from Children's Specialty Health Services.

-Pediatric Development Clinics are held several times a month in the pediatric department at Altru Main Clinic.
+Pediatric Development Clinics are held several times a month in the pediatric department.
 The purpose of these clinics is to provide screening for children at risk of developmental issues.